PrototypeZone/ceng317/sensorseffectors.md

 https://www.sparkfun.com/categories/tags/qwiic-gps
 The 0x10 XA1110 GPS Breakout it not a good choice since we don't have access to a solid GPS signal in the classroom.
 Note: Stemma QT uses the same 4 Pin JST SH 1.0mm pitch connectors as Qwiic (Black for GND, Red for V+, Blue for SDA, Yellow for SCL).
 Keep in mind the logic on the Raspberry Pi is 3.3V only.
-Note: Some Qwiic breakout boards requires additional connections.
+Note: Some Qwiic breakout boards require additional connections.
 Note: Purchasing from SparkFun directly with regular shipping is not reliable/fast enough given that we make our choices in the first couple of weeks of class and need them by reading week.
 Purchasing via DigiKey for SparkFun items they have in stock usually is fast enough.

 ## Your Existing Sense Hat